-10.(1) A person shall be qualified for appointment as the chairperson of the Commission if the person-

-- (a) has knowledge and at least fifteen years experience in matters relating to human rights and administrative justice; - (b) holds a degree from a university recognized in Kenya; and - (c) meets the requirements of Chapter Six of the Constitution. - (2) A person shall be qualified for appointment as a member of the Commission if the person- - (a) holds a degree from a university recognized in Kenya; - (b) has knowledge and at least ten years' experience in matters relating to any of the following fields- - (i) law; - (ii) public administration; - (iii) economics; - (iv) gender and social development; - (v) human rights; - (vi) management; or - (vii) social sciences; - (c) has had a distinguished career in their respective fields; and - (d) meets the requirements of Chapter Six of the Constitution. - (3) A person shall not be qualified for appointment as the chairperson or a member of the Commission if such person - - (a) is a member of Parliament or a County Assembly; - (b) is a member of the governing body of a political party; - (c) is a member of a local authority; - (d) is an undischarged bankrupt; or - (e) has been removed from office for contravening the provisions of the Constitution or any other law.
+- 10.(1) A person shall be qualified for appointment as the chairperson of the Commission if the person- - (a) has knowledge and at least fifteen years experience in matters relating to law and human rights; - (b) holds a degree from a university recognized in Kenya; and - (c) meets the requirements of Chapter Six of the Constitution. - (2) A person shall be qualified for appointment as a member of the Commission if the person- - (a) holds a degree from a university recognized in Kenya;

+- (b) has knowledge and at least ten years' experience in matters relating to any of the following fields-

+- (i) law;

+- (ii) public administration;

+- (iii) economics or finance;

+- (iv) gender and social development;

+- (v) human rights;

+- (vi) management; or

+- (vii) social sciences;

+- (c) has had a distinguished career in their respective fields; and

+- (d) meets the requirements of Chapter Six of the Constitution.

+- (3) A person shall not be qualified for appointment as the chairperson or a member if such person -

+- (a) is a member of Parliament or a County Assembly;

+- (b) is a member of a local authority;

+- (c) is a undischarged bankrupt; or

+- (d) has been removed from office for contravening the provisions of the Constitution or any other law.